-Chronic myelogenous leukemia is also known as chronic myeloid leukemia.
+Chronic myelogenous leukemia (CML) is also known as chronic myeloid leukemia.

 What Causes Chronic Myelogenous Leukemia?

-CML happens when a piece of a chromosome breaks off and attaches to a part of another chromosome.
-The combination of the two chromosomes forms an abnormal gene known as BCR-ABL.
+CML is caused by a problem with chromosomes.
+Chromosomes have pieces of DNA called genes.
+With CML, a piece of a breaks off and attaches to part of another chromosome.
+This forms a mutated (changed) gene called BCR-ABL.
 This gene then guides the body to make too many abnormal white blood cells.

 How Is Chronic Myelogenous Leukemia Diagnosed?

 - Blood tests.
-Tests such as a complete blood count, liver and kidney function panels, and blood chemistries can give important information about the number of normal blood cells and how well the organs are working.
+Tests such as a complete blood count, liver function and kidney function panels, and blood chemistry tests can give important information about the number of normal blood cells in the body and how well the organs are working.
 The shapes and sizes of the blood cells are checked with a microscope.

 - Imaging studies.
 These may include an X-ray, CT scan, MRI, or ultrasound.
-These can see whether there's a mass of leukemia cells in the chest that could affect breathing or blood circulation.
-They also can rule out other possible causes of a child's symptoms.
+Doctors use these to rule out other causes of symptoms, or look for a mass of leukemia cells in the chest that can affect breathing or blood circulation.

 - Flow cytometry tests.
-Doctors look at the cancer cells and figure out the type of leukemia.
-This is important because treatment differs depending on the type.
+Doctors carefully look at the cancer cells and figure out the type and subtype of the leukemia.
+This is important because treatment varies among different types of leukemia.

 - Genetic tests.
-By looking at the blood or bone marrow, doctors check for changes in the genes.
-The changes can help doctors figure out the best treatment.
+By looking carefully at the blood or bone marrow, doctors check for changes in the genes.
+This can help them figure out the best treatment.

 - Tissue typing or HLA (human leukocyte antigen) typing.
-If a child needs a stem cell transplant (bone marrow transplant), this test helps doctors find a suitable stem cell donor.
-It works by comparing the proteins on the surface of a child's blood cells with the proteins on a potential donor's cells.
-The more HLA markers a child and donor share, the greater the chances that a transplant will be successful.
+If a child needs a stem cell transplant (sometimes called a bone marrow transplant), this test helps find a suitable stem cell donor.
+It compares the proteins on the surface of the child's blood cells with the proteins on a potential donor's cells.
+The more HLA markers a child and donor share, the greater the chances that a transplant will go well.